Paramedic

 1. Verification of the application and required documents, including:

-• High school and/or college transcripts, with evidence of successfully completing the above prerequisites.
+• College transcripts, with evidence of successfully completing the above prerequisites.
 Unofficial copies are acceptable.

 • EMT course completion certificate.
 If submitting a course completion certificate from a non-SRJC EMT class, you will need to complete a course equivalency form.

-• Copy of a current California EMT Certificate.
+• Copy of a current California EMT card (preferred) or NREMT certificate.

-• Copy of a current Health Care Provider or Professional level CPR certification.
+• Copy of a current Health Care Provider or Professional level BLS certification.

 What is the time commitment for the Paramedic Academy?